-Characteristics of Semi-Variable Cost:
+3. Semi Variable Cost

-- (i) Amount of semi-variable is neither fixed not varies directly along with the output. - (ii) Semi-variable expenses is generally managed by various level of management jointly.

-Example of semi variable cost: Telephone bill, electricity bill etc.
+Meaning CIMA defines semi variable cost as "A cost containing both fixed and variable elements, which is, therefore, pantly affected by fluctuations in the output or turnover.
+Characteristics (i) Amount of semi-variable is neither fixed not varies directly along with the output.(ii) Semi-variable expenses is generally managed by various level of management jointly.
+Example Telephone bill, electricity bill etc.